Formed in 1978, HeliCat Canada is a not-for-profit association registered under the BC Societies Act.

 Whistler Heli Skiing

 Mike is the General Manager of Whistler Heli Skiing, owned by Whistler-Blackcomb.
 Mike has been managing the team since 2008/09 and has been guiding guests since1991.
 Mike’s career both in the field and in adventure recreation management has spanned several sectors, with over 30 years in ski resort operations, international adventure travel, snowmobiling tours, paragliding, and river rafting.
 Mike was owner-operator of one of British Columbia’s busiest river rafting companies for two decades and was a founding director of the British Columbia River Outfitters Association before joining our team.

 Selkirk Snowcat Skiing

 Paul Osak is the president and owner-operator of Selkirk Snowcat Skiing, which he purchased in 2013.
 Originally from southern Ontario, Paul and his family moved to Nelson in 2001 to embrace the mountain lifestyle.
 In 2008, he took over as president of the Whitewater ski team and spent six years as a member of the Advisory Planning Commission for the City of Nelson.
-A big believer in giving back, Paul has developed partnerships with Selkirk College and the LV Rogers High School outdoor programs, providing students first-hand experience and behind-the-scenes education at a cat ski lodge.
+A big believer in giving back, Paul has developed partnerships with Selkirk College and the LV Rogers High School outdoor programs, providing students with first-hand experience and behind-the-scenes education at a cat ski lodge.
 Paul’s strong background in business and corporate sales is an asset to the HCC Board of Directors, where he sits as a Director-at-Large with a focus on membership.

 DIRECTOR AT LARGE

 Geoff Straight has been involved with HeliCat Canada since 2006, and was a business owner in the helicopter skiing industry for 13 years.
 Assessing and managing risk has always been a big part of what he does.
 As a Managing Partner at Lifestyle Financial, Geoff focuses on providing an honest and reliable service for his clients.
 He has been a member of Advocis since 2010 and was a member of the Board of Directors for the Wilderness Tourism Association from 2005-2010.
-Geoff is the board representative on the Brand Committee.
+Geoff is the board representative on our Brand Committee.